Almaviva-SPC/elastick_host/README.md

 INSTALLATION OF ELASTICSEARCH, KIBANA AND LOGSTASH ON LINUX MACHINES

-This ansible playbook prepares the enviroment (vg file file system repo ecc) and install an ELK stack with a master elasticsearch node with kibana and logstash collector and one or more data elasticsearch node.
+This ansible playbook prepares the enviroment (vg file file system repo ecc) and install an ELK stack with a master elasticsearch node with kibana and logstash collector and two data elasticsearch nodes.

 HOSTS